Elgato

 Elgato (Corsair GmbH) is a brand of consumer technology products.
 The brand was manufactured and designed by Elgato Systems, founded in 2010 by Markus Fest and Stuart Smith, it was headquartered in Munich, Germany, until 2018 when the brand was sold to Corsair.

 History

 The brand, Elgato, was formerly a brand of Elgato Systems.
 The Elgato brand was used to refer to the company gaming and thunderbolt devices and was commonly called Elgato Gaming.
+The name of the company comes from the Spanish word for cat.

-On June 28, 2018, Corsair acquired the Elgato brand, which is now called Corsair GmbH, from Elgato Systems, while Elgato Systems kept their smart home division and renamed the company to Eve Systems.
+On June 28, 2018, Corsair acquired the Elgato brand, which is now called Corsair GmbH, from Elgato Systems, while Elgato Systems kept its smart home division and renamed the company to Eve Systems.